Ghareeb29/alx-backend-python/0x01-python_async_function/README.md

     The function returns the list of delays, which is now in ascending order.

     This implementation ensures that the delays are added to the list in ascending order without using `sort()`.
 It maintains the order as the delays are generated concurrently, which is more efficient than sorting afterward, especially for large `n`.

+## Task 2

+1. Import necessary modules:

+    - Import wait_n from the previous file
+    - Import time module
+    - Import asyncio module

+2. Define the measure_time function:

+    - Parameters: n (int) and max_delay (int)
+    - Return type: float

+3. Inside measure_time:

+    - Record the start time using time.time()
+    - Run the wait_n(n, max_delay) function using asyncio.run()
+    - Record the end time using time.time()
+    - Calculate total time by subtracting start time from end time
+    - Calculate and return average time by dividing total time by n

+- This implementation measures the total execution time of wait_n(n, max_delay) and returns the average time per operation.
+The time.time() function gives us a float representing the current time, which we use to calculate the elapsed time.
+We use asyncio.run() to execute the asynchronous wait_n function in a synchronous context.